olcf/olcf-user-docs/systems/summit_user_guide.rst

 The basic building block of Summit is the IBM Power System AC922 node.
-Each of the approximately 4,600 compute nodes on Summit contains two IBM POWER9 processors and six `NVIDIA Volta V100`_ accelerators and provides a theoretical double-precision capability of approximately 40 TF.
+Each of the approximately 4,600 compute nodes on Summit contains two IBM POWER9 processors and six `NVIDIA Tesla V100`_ accelerators and provides a theoretical double-precision capability of approximately 40 TF.
 Each POWER9 processor is connected via dual NVLINK bricks, each capable of a 25GB/s transfer rate in each direction.